Copyright 2006 by Land And Sea Collection, All Rights Reserved

 Cannons and howitzers differ in several aspects.

-elevation with smaller powder charges.
+elevations with smaller powder charges.
 Howitzers were lighter, more maneuverable weapons than guns.

 HISTORY OF BONE POW ART: The art of French-Prisoner-of-War is

 best remembered for their model of sailing ships of war.
-But they also did other carvings to while a way the time.
+But they also did other carvings to while away the time.
 Models

 and items like this were made from dried and bleached mutton bones from their meals, sea creature bone.
 Bone from sea